Finite element approximation for the fractional eigenvalue problem: Convergence of eigenvalues and eigenfunctions in gap distance

 \section{Convergence of eigenvalues and eigenfunctions in gap distance}

-In this section we prove Theorem \ref{teo:gap}, stating that the discrete eigenvalue problem \eqref{eq:int.autovalores.di.intro} converges to the continuous one \eqref{eq:int.autovalores.de.intro} in the gap distance (recall the definition of convergence given in the introduction).
-Let us start by defining the solution operators of the continuous and discrete problems, $T:L^2(\Omega)\to \V$ and $T_h:L^2(\Omega)\to \V_h$.
-Given $f\in L^2(\Omega)$, we define $Tf\in \V$ as the unique solution of
+In this section we prove Theorem \ref{teo:gap}, stating that the discrete eigenvalue problem \eqref{eq:int.autovalores.di.intro} converges to the continuous \eqref{eq:int.autovalores.de.intro} in the gap distance (recall the definition of convergence given in the introduction).
+We only assume that the domain $\W$ satisfies \eqref{eq:extension}, so that the embedding $\V \hookrightarrow L^2(\rn)$ is compact (cf. Proposition \ref{prop:compact}).